DUI Attorneys Serving Santa Rosa and all of Sonoma County

 In Depth Examination of the Prosecutor’s Role in a DUI Case

-DUI prosecutions are motivated by many issues that are not based upon constitutional fairness or equity.
+DUI prosecutions are motivated by many issues that are not based on constitutional fairness or equity.
 Prosecutors, like all attorneys, are bound by ethical duties and a high standard of “fair dealing” with all litigants in our adversarial legal process.
-Prosecutor’s are paid by the state and government employees.
+Prosecutors are paid by the state and government employees.
 They are lawyers who work for the government and are responsible for developing and presenting the government’s case against a criminal defendant.
 Prosecutors may be called county attorneys, city attorneys, district attorneys or states’ attorneys.
 Some jurisdictions may even have experienced police officers act as prosecutors in drunk-driving cases.
 The prosecutor’s role in a DUI case is critical and should not be overlooked when mounting a defense for a Sonoma County DUI case.

 A prosecutor usually becomes involved in a drunk driving case through a referral from the police who have investigated, arrested, searched and processed an alleged offender.
 In making the decision whether to go forward with a case, the prosecutor usually considers three things: whether the case is legally sound, whether it can be proved and the relevant policy considerations.
 If the prosecutor exercises his or her prosecutorial discretion by deciding not to go forward with a case, it will usually be over.